 BSDP reserves the right to cancel any appointment with more than 24 hours notice*

-This will be done via phone call in the first instance followed up by the preferred contact preference (SMS, E-mail or letter).
+This will be done via phone call or SMS.

 *When a dentist is absent through sickness any gaps in the remaining dentists appointment books will be reserved for emergency spaces.
-Patients will be called to be informed that their dentist will not be able to see them on that day and another appointment will be made for another day.
+Patients will be called or an SMS sent to be informed that their dentist will not be able to see them on that day and another appointment will be made for another day, it is still the patients responsibilty to be seen within a 2 year period to remain registered.
 Any emergencies will still be seen.